Kia EV6 review: running costs & insurance

 Slightly higher insurance groupings than rivals are the only real minus point here

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

-Like all electric cars, the Kia EV6 can be significantly cheaper to run than any petrol or diesel-engined equivalent – especially if you can charge at home using an off-peak energy tariff.
+Like all electric cars, the Kia EV6 can be significantly cheaper to run than any petrol or diesel-engined equivalent – especially if you’re a company car driver and can charge at home using an off-peak energy tariff.
 Do so, and we reckon you can cancel out the EV6’s initial list-price difference versus a like-for-like BMW 3 Series or Audi A4.
 One area to keep an eye on is insurance premiums, as the Kia sits in higher groups than several of its immediate rivals.

 Kia EV6 insurance group

 The Kia EV6's slightly sportier nature than its Hyundai Ioniq 5 sister car is evident in slightly higher insurance groupings: 34 to 45, depending on spec, as opposed to 30 to 41 for the Hyundai.
 That's also slightly higher than the groups 33 to 40 ratings for the Ford Mustang Mach-E and the Audi Q4 e-tron's groups 25 to 39.

 Kia has long been an industry leader when it comes to manufacturer warranty cover and that hasn't changed with its move into the fully-electric world.
 The EV6 comes with the same excellent seven-year/100,000-mile guarantee that all the Korean brand's cars leave the showroom with, although MG is nipping at its heels with a seven-year/80,000-mile cover package on its (admittedly cheaper and less high-tech) electric models.